 Generally, the Probate Court issues the release of lien on real property.
 Under Connecticut law, a consent to transfer (or tax waiver on) intangible personal property is not required.

 Amended Return

-If you are filing an amended return, check the amended return box located below the Residency heading on the top front of the return.
+If you are filing an amended return, check the amended return box located above the Residency heading at the top of Page 1 of the return.
 Complete the amended return with the corrected figures.